 This method works best when you plan to reheat your pulled pork within a few days of the original roast.
-Otherwise, you may prefer to vacuum seal and boil your meat for optimum moisture and flavor.
+Otherwise, you may prefer to vacuum seal and and put your meat into boiling water for optimum moisture and flavor.
 Just don’t let anyone microwave your amazing creation!
 Instead, steam your pulled pork using the steps below for maximum flavor and texture.

 Step 1: Save the Drippings

 Hopefully, you are reading this tutorial before you finished cooking your meat.
 Otherwise, you won’t have this crucial ingredient.
-When you are making your pulled pork, save the drippings in a container.
+When you are making your pulled pork, save the drippings in a container or a sealed bag.
 You’ll need them to reheat your pulled pork.

 Pro Tip: Store in a container that has a lip of funnel to make it easier to pour out later.
 If you don’t have one, you may need a ladle to add the juice without making a mess.